-A dental filling is a standard procedure to restore a decayed or damaged tooth.
-A dental filling is a dental procedure during which a dentist will remove the decayed and damaged portion of the tooth, clean the affected area, fill in the damaged area with resin, and polish the tooth for restoration.
-Dental fillings can last for years but may eventually need to be replaced.
+A dental filling is a standard solution to restore a decayed or damaged tooth.
+During the procedure, the dentist will remove the decayed or damaged portion of the tooth, clean the affected area, fill it in with resin, and polish the tooth.
+Dental fillings can last for many years but may eventually need to be replaced.

-There are different dental fillings, each designed to correct different dental problems.
+There are a few different kinds of dental fillings, each designed to correct different dental problems.

 Dental fillings repair teeth damaged by tooth decay.
 If left untreated, tooth decay can lead to cavities and dental abscesses.
 Once a tooth develops a cavity, bacteria can hide and multiply inside.

 When a cavity is left untreated, it will continue to eat into the tooth.
-Eventually, this can lead to bacteria working their way into the nerve of the tooth.
-This can cause extreme pain and discomfort.
-It can also result in root canal therapy to treat the infection.
+Eventually, this can lead to bacteria working their way into the nerve of the tooth, which can cause extreme pain and discomfort.

 Dental fillings can be completed in one visit.
 The procedure is performed under local anesthesia.
 The dentist will first remove any decay from the tooth.
 Then, the tooth will be cleaned and prepared, which may involve removing some of the surfaces of the tooth if it’s damaged.
 Then, the filling is placed.
 Once the filling is set, the dentist will polish and buff the tooth.